era7bio/pandoc-revealjs-slides/resources/pics/README.md

-Please store here all pictures for the presentation
+Please store here all images for the presentation